-Components of the Teacher Salary in the Matrix

-For school-level staff, the matrix specifies not only the numbers of needed employees, but how much those employees typically cost, including benefits (health insurance contribution, retirement, Social Security, Medicare, unemployment, and workers' compensation).
+Since 2006, in addition to cost-of-living increases to the teacher salary funding amounts in the matrix, the General Assembly has also passed legislation regarding the health insurance contribution.
 Act 995 of 2015 called for the district contribution for employees participating in the state school employees' health insurance plan to increase annually "by the same percentage that the legislature increases the per-student foundation funding amount."